codewmarx/rfid-maintenance-tracker/README.md

   This project was developed as part of my <b>2nd Year Information Technology</b> course requirement for the Department of College of Computer Studies.<br><br>
   It is a web-based system for managing <b>Computer Equipment Calibration, Maintenance, and Repair Logs</b><br>
   using <b>RFID cards</b>, integrated with <b>Google Sheets & Google Apps Script</b> as the backend database.<br><br>
-  By leveraging RFID technology, this system reduces manual data entry and minimizes errors — providing a more efficient and automated way to record, update, and monitor equipment maintenance activities.
 </p>

 ## 📥 Clone this Repository